johnbrumley/desma158/day-8.md

 Notice that there are also separate action maps for each player.

-Next, attach a Player Input component to the object you want to control with your inputs.
-Then drag the GamelabCocktailCabinetControls into the Actions property.
+Next, attach a **Player Input** component to the object you want to control with your inputs.
+Then drag the **GamelabCocktailCabinetControls** into the Actions property.

-When using the default Player Input component, the names of the actions are mapped to callback functions:
+When using the *Default* Player Input component, the names of the actions are mapped to callback functions:

 Move → OnMove
 Fire → OnFire